-Phase 2 of the 2021-2022 contractual roadway construction is currently in engineering.
-The city anticipates engineering to be completed in August of this year and to initiate contractual services in September/October 2022.
+Phase 2 of the 2021-2022 contractual roadway construction engineering is complete, contractor has been selected and construction will begin in late November 2022.
 Phase 2 completion is anticipated during the 3rd quarter of 2023.
 Below is the list of contractual roadway construction for Phase 2: